Wakana Aoi

 Wakana Aoi (葵 わかな, Aoi Wakana) is a Japanese actress and former singer.
-In March 2017, she landed the lead role in NHK's 97th Asadora, Warotenka, which aired from October 2017 to March 2018.
+In March 2017, she landed the lead role in NHK's 97th Asadora, Laugh It Up!, which aired from October 2017 to March 2018.

 Career

 2009–2012: Early career

 Aoi was scouted in Harajuku, Tokyo, in her fifth year of elementary school.
 She had been taking photos to send with her audition documents at the time.
 She made her television debut in 2009 through a FamilyMart commercial and made her acting debut in the TV series Samurai High School.
 Her next appearance came in January 2010, where she played young Mamako Ino in an episode of the TV series Angel Bank.
 The following month, she played Caroline Izumi in TV Asahi's 2 hour long television special Kasai Chōsakan Renjirō Kurenai.
-She reprised her role as Caroline Izumi in November 2010, January 2012, and November 2012.
-Her character then returned to America.
+She reprised her role as Caroline Izumi in November 2010, January 2012, and November 2012, then returned to America.